JaswanthReddyT/PX4_Offboard_Simulation/README.md

 ![QGC Overview](results/qgc.png)
 ---
 ## 🗺️Waypoints Published
-Below is an image of the Waypoints that are given to FCU :
+Below is an image of the Waypoints (W0 to W8) that are given to FCU :
 ![Waypoints Overview](results/rviz.png)

-## Path of the Drone
+🛣️## Path of the Drone
 Below is an image that shows the predected setpoints path and the actual travelled path of the drone :
 ![Path Overview](results/setpoint_vs_actual_xy.png)